andre-brandao/pyprland/scratchpads.md

 ## `animation` (optional)

-Type of animation to use, default to "fromTop":
+Type of animation to use, default value is "fromTop":

 - `null` / `""` (no animation)
 - "fromTop" (stays close to top screen border)